Polestar 4 Review 2024

 The Dual Motor variant ups the ante quite considerably in terms of raw power output.
 This gets a second electric motor to power the front axle, giving you four-wheel drive, and hiking the combined power output up to a truly stonking 544PS.
 This cuts the 0-62mph sprint time down to just 3.8 seconds.
 In both cars, power is stored in a huge 100kWh battery (that’s the nominal capacity, while the usable capacity is 94kWh).

-As previously mentioned, we’ve only had the opportunity to sample the Single Motor variant so far.
-It might be the lesser powertrain, but we reckon it’ll still be plenty brisk enough for most.
-Okay, so it doesn’t give you that explosive off-the-mark acceleration that you get from some electric cars, but it still pulls away very rapidly indeed - it feels more rapid than it’s 0-62mph sprint time suggests, in fact - and it generally feels quick enough so as not to betray the car’s otherwise sporty feel.
+We reckon the Single Motor variant will be plenty brisk enough for most.
+Okay, so it doesn’t give you that explosive off-the-mark acceleration that you get from some electric cars, but it still pulls away very rapidly indeed - it feels more rapid than its 0-62mph sprint time suggests, in fact - and it generally feels quick enough so as not to betray the car’s otherwise sporty feel.

 A full charge of the 4’s massive 100kWh battery will take you 385 miles in the Long Range Single Motor car, according to official WLTP combined figures.
 The Long Range Dual Motor, meanwhile, will take you 367 miles on the same charge, according to the same figures.